January 21, 2025

 Our Presenter:

 Aaron Freeman is owner of Pivot Strategic Consulting, which provides government relations and policy advice to companies, NGOs, and Indigenous organizations.
-Aaron’s new Energy Neighbour initiative is creating buyers pools for homeowners that want to retrofit their homes to be more energy efficient.
-He is also Founder of GreenPAC, Canada’s organization to build environmental leadership in politics.
+He is also the Founder of GreenPAC, Canada’s organization to build environmental leadership in politics.
 Between 2009 and 2012, Aaron served as a Senior Advisor to the Premier of Ontario.
 Prior to joining government, Aaron coordinated several national advocacy campaigns on environment, democratic reform, and human rights issues.
 He also served as Policy Director for Environmental Defence.

 The Hill Times has named Aaron one of the Top 100 Federal Lobbyists in Canada.
 He has received a Canada Clean50 Award for his work as a Sustainability Champion.